CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

 Public components or projects in an embargo cannot be made private.

 After an embargo ends, the registration and its components are made public.

+The cron job runs to end an embargo at midnight.

 End embargo early
 ---------------